mikeprivette/only-flags/README.md

 I track all of this in a database I’ve made on Airtable to slice and dice things easier, and I decided to start using flag emojis somewhere along the way.
 Many country flags were easy to remember, but with 240+ countries, it was easy to miss a few. 🥴

-So, I decided to make a complete resource of all the countries, continents, regions, ISO Codes, CCTLDs, and emoji flags to share!
+So, I decided to make a complete resource of all the countries, continents, regions, ISO Codes, ccTLDs, and emoji flags to share!

 ## The list